 Jan Novák (b 1953), novelist, dramatist, scriptwriter, translator.
 He emigrated in 1969 and now lives in Prague, though he often returns to America.
 His books have been translated into several languages.
 He is the recipient of major literary prizes including the Magnesia Litera for a book of the year (2004) and the Josef Škvorecký Award (2007), as well as the Carl Sandburg Award for Chicago authors, and the Friends of Literature Award.

 Jaromír 99 (b.
 1963), singer, songwriter, visual artist.
-Along with the writer Jaroslav Rudiš, Jaromír 99 is the author of the comic book trilogy Alois Nebel which was made into a in 2011 and received the award for the best animated feature film from the European Film Academy in 2012.
+Along with the writer Jaroslav Rudiš, Jaromír 99 is the author of the comic book trilogy Alois Nebel which was made into a successful movie in 2011 and received the award for the best animated feature film from the European Film Academy in 2012.
 His comic book adaptation of Franz Kafka’s novel The Castle was nominated for the Will Eisner Award 2014 at San Diego’s Comic-Con International.

 March 2016, 208 pages